 Short luteal phase

 If the number of days between when you ovulate and when your next period starts is too few (less than 10), this can mean that, although you may conceive, the fertilised egg is expelled before it can implant in the lining of the womb.
-This is something you may notice if you are using an ovulation test or fertility monitor.
+This is something you may notice if you are using an ovulation test.
 To see how long your luteal phase is, count the number of days between your second peak fertile day and when your period starts.
 If you think your luteal phase is too short, talk to your doctor, as this condition may be treatable.

 I have very short cycles, is that why I can't get pregnant?